Observation is the first step.

 So, when former US Air Force Colonel John Boyd developed his model for decision-making in air combat, its potential application to business soon became apparent.

 Boyd developed his model after analyzing the success of the American F-86 fighter plane compared with that of the Soviet MIG-15.
-Although the MIG could climb and turn better, the American plane won more battles because, according to Boyd, the pilot's field of vision was far superior.
+Although the MIG was faster and could turn better, the American plane won more battles because, according to Boyd, the pilot's field of vision was far superior.

 This improved field of vision gave the pilot a clear competitive advantage, as it meant he could assess the situation better and faster than his opponent.
 As a result, he could out-maneuver the enemy pilot, who would be put off-balance, wouldn't know what to expect, and would start making mistakes.